ibm-js/decor/docs/Observable.md

 ## Synthetic change record

-If you make a higher-level change to an object (than of just mutating), such as array splice, having such higher-level change represented directly in a change record will be useful.
+If you make a higher-level change to an object (as opposed to a simple property update/delete/add), such as array splice, having such higher-level change represented directly in a change record will be useful.
 You can do that by `Observable.getNotifier(observable).performChange(type, callback)` method.
-The 1st argument (`type`) is the change type you define for your higher-level change.
-The 2nd argument is a function where you can make a series of changes that your higher-level change represents, and then return your higher-level change.
+The first argument (`type`) is the change type you define for your higher-level change.
+The second argument is a function where you can make a series of changes that your higher-level change represents, and then return your higher-level change.

-You can observe your higher-level change by adding the change type of your higher-level change to the 3rd argument of `Observable.observe()`.
+You can observe your higher-level change by adding the change type of your higher-level change to the third argument of `Observable.observe()`.
 Otherwise, raw changes to `Observable` (`update`, etc.) will be observed.

 Here's an example, where `Point#move()` method moves the point with the given distance and direction (`angle`).
 The code to update `x` and `y` with the result is in `performChange()` callback so that the updates are represented by a change record with `move` type, with the distance and direction (`angle`):